etclabscore/pristine-typescript-react-material-ui-monaco-playground/README.md

-# Pristine Typescript React Materal UI Monaco Playground
+# Pristine Typescript React Material UI Monaco Playground

 An open source repository in its original condition.
 It leverages Typescript, React, Material UI theming, moment.js, i18next, and a monaco splitscreen to give a good starting point for new and existing projects.